 Most restaurants in Villajoyosa (La Vila for short) feature rice dishes.
 But these are our favourites:

-- Near the port: El Hogar del Pescador: pricier, but one of the best in town, served in a great location overlooking the marina
+- Near the port: El Hogar del Pescador: pricey, but one of the best in town, served in a great location overlooking the marina

 - Ca Marta pretty good, not so expensive